Windermere schoolboy, Leon Parker, has become the Under 10 North West Cyclocross League Champion, as well as the…

+The Lake District is now recognised as an official UNESCO World Heritage Site, as a result of its breathtaking scenery, rich wildlife and natural beauty.
 The Lake District lies in the county of Cumbria, the most north-western county in England, bordering onto Scotland.
 The county consists of six districts, and in 2008 had a population of just under half a million.
 Cumbria is one of the most sparsely populated counties in the United Kingdom and England’s second largest county in size.

 Cumbria is best known for being the home of the Lake District National Park, where Windermere School is located, containing England’s highest mountains (four over 3,000ft), and some of England’s largest lakes.